Smoking

-Smoking tobacco harms health, and is among the leading causes of many diseases such as lung cancer, heart attack, COPD, erectile dysfunction, and birth defects.
+Smoking tobacco harms health, and is among the leading causes of many diseases such as lung cancer, heart attack, chronic obstructive pulmonary disease, erectile dysfunction, and birth defects.
 Diseases related to tobacco smoking have been shown to kill approximately half of long-term smokers when compared to average mortality rates faced by non-smokers.
-The World Health Organization (WHO) estimated that smoking killed over seven million smokers worldwide in 2023, and 1.3 million non-smokers due to second-hand smoke.
-The health hazards of smoking have caused many countries to tax tobacco products heavily, publish anti-smoking advertisements and limit or ban tobacco advertising, and help smokers to quit.
+Smoking is estimated to kill more than seven million people worldwide each year, including 1.6 million non-smokers who die due to passive smoking.
+A 2023 analysis put global tobacco-attributable deaths at just over seven million for that year.
+The health risks of smoking have caused many countries to tax tobacco products heavily, publish anti-smoking advertisements, limit or ban tobacco advertising, and help smokers to quit.

-Smoking can be dated to as early as 5000 BCE, and has been recorded in many different cultures across the world.
-Early smoking evolved in association with religious ceremonies; as offerings to deities; in cleansing rituals; or to allow shamans and priests to alter their minds for purposes of divination or spiritual enlightenment.
+Smoking can be dated as early as 5000 BCE and has been recorded in many different cultures across the world.
+Early smoking evolved in association with religious ceremonies as offerings to deities, in cleansing rituals, or to allow shamans and priests to alter their minds for purposes of divination or spiritual enlightenment.
 After the European exploration and conquest of the Americas, the practice of smoking tobacco quickly spread to the rest of the world.
 In regions like India and Sub-Saharan Africa, it merged with existing practices of smoking (mostly of cannabis).
 In Europe, it introduced a new type of social activity and a form of drug intake which previously had been unknown.

 Perception surrounding smoking has varied over time and from one place to another: holy and sinful, sophisticated and vulgar, a panacea and deadly health hazard.
 By the late 20th century, smoking came to be viewed in a decidedly negative light, especially in Western countries.